 Arm yourself with at least a hazy notion of how much your typical weekly travel costs now so you’ve got something to compare against later in this guide.

 - If you live close enough, would you consider walking, cycling or running?
 Is it something you’re equipped for and can do safely?

 - How often do you miss lectures or study sessions?
 Whether you turn-up or skive is your call – but if you get a pass you’ll be paying up-front for getting there

 - If you have a disability you may already be entitled to funds or help getting around town, or could be eligible for free or reduced fares.
 Talk to your uni or service provider

 - If you’re a student of 18 years or under (child genius?) you can probably already get discounted travel – get the deets from operators in your area

 - Some local bus services offer return journey fare savers which can save you some cash if you don’t travel enough for a pass

 - Got access to trams, metro trains or river services?
 Check if your journey could be cheaper on one of those (and apply this guide’s advice to score savings however you get around town)

-Buying an annual pass may be a mighty tug on the purse strings, but comes with the greatest potential for savings and most flexibility for travelling when you want.
+Buying an annual bus pass may be a mighty initial tug on the purse strings, but does come with the greatest potential for savings and most flexibility for travelling when you want.